AdobeDocs/experience-manager-cloud-service.nl-NL/help/implementing/developing/introduction/development-guidelines.md

 ## Bewaking en foutopsporing {#monitoring-and-debugging}

-### Logbestanden {#logs}
+### Logboeken {#logs}

 Voor lokale ontwikkeling worden logbestandvermeldingen geschreven naar lokale bestanden in de map `/crx-quickstart/logs`.

-In cloudomgevingen kunnen ontwikkelaars logbestanden downloaden via Cloud Manager of een opdrachtregelprogramma gebruiken om de logbestanden vast te zetten. <!-- See the [Cloud Manager documentation](https://docs.adobe.com/content/help/en/experience-manager-cloud-manager/using/introduction-to-cloud-manager.html) for more details.
+In cloudomgevingen kunnen ontwikkelaars logbestanden downloaden via Cloud Manager of een opdrachtregelprogramma gebruiken om de logbestanden vast te zetten. <!-- See the [Cloud Manager documentation](https://experienceleague.adobe.com/docs/experience-manager-cloud-manager/using/introduction-to-cloud-manager.html) for more details.
 Note that custom logs are not supported and so all logs should be output to the error log. -->

 **Logniveau instellen**